Skip to Main Content Back to Top Let's Talk

 Can you fire an employee because of wage garnishments?

+If you find out that you must garnish an employee’s wages because the individual has failed to pay a debt, you may wonder if you can just terminate the employee instead of complying with the court order.
 However, there are laws in place to protect employees.
 According to the DOL, Title III of the Consumer Credit Protection Act prohibits employers from terminating employees because their earnings are subject to garnishment for a single debt.
 Employees with earnings subject to garnishment for subsequent debts do not receive protection under Title III.
-However, as they may have additional protections under state law, employers need to consider the laws in their state before acting.
+However, they may have additional protections under state law, employers need to consider the laws in their state before acting.

 Child Support and Other Reasons for Wage Garnishment